herrgahr/cursed_subtree/README.md

-Cursed example of using git-config's include feature to:
+# Cursed example of using git-config's include feature to:

 1. track remotes in the repository itself
 2. abuse the remote's name to encode/a/subtrees/prefix
+   - yes, it's possible to name a remote `sub/luajit`
 3. use aliases to add / pull those subtrees

 To kick things off, you need to tell git-config to include .git-config-include from the workdir: